pedro-espinosa/matching_pennies/README.md

 - f.
 Choose subject's previous decision
 - g.
 Assign one of the previous 6 strategies randomly

-Additionally, the programme automatically prints some results at the end of the game namely:
+Additionally, the programme automatically prints some results at the end of the game, namely:
   - Final score
   - How often the subject switched their choice so that it was different from their choice in the previous round
   - How often the subject switched their choice so that it was different from the computer’s choice in the previous round.